-Important hyperparameters include the number of unlabelled images per training cycle (limited by GPU memory) and image input sizes, which directly influence training efficiency.
-Supported input formats include single-channel and RGB imagery (PNG, TIFF, JPEG) and FITS files.
+For large scale applications involving thousands to millions of images, we recommend storing these files hierarchically in HDF5 or Zarr formats~\citep{folk2011overview}.
+These are not image formats themselves, but are storage containers optimised for efficient organisation and fast read access at scale. \texttt{AnomalyMatch} can open these directly, and read the images for classification efficiently.
+Additionally, the latest \texttt{AnomalyMatch} versions can be run directly over source catalogues from \textit{Euclid} rather than images.
+This is achieved by integrating the new ESA cutout generator \texttt{Cutana} \citep[][]{2025arXiv251104429G} into \texttt{AnomalyMatch}.
 In the case of FITS files \texttt{AnomalyMatch} can specify one or 3 extensions to use.
 Furthermore, the user can select between different normalisation options such as the simple conversion, logarithmic or Asinh stretching or a Z-Scale based linear stretch.

+Important hyperparameters of \texttt{AnomalyMatch} include the number of unlabelled images per training cycle and the input image resolution, both of which directly influence training efficiency and detection ability.
+The number of unlabelled images per training iteration is constrained by available GPU memory.
+Similarly, the total number of unlabelled images plays an important role.
+Using too many unlabelled images will result in a large fraction of the unlabelled dataset being rarely seen by the model, eliminating their contribution to training.
+The input image resolution is equally important, as images are downsampled to a fixed resolution for the EfficientNet backbone.
+If the resolution is set too low, morphological features critical for anomaly classification may be lost, potentially degrading detection performance.

 Continuous integration and deployment workflows incorporating over 70 unit tests ensure code robustness, reliability, and maintainability.
 This is essential given the complex interaction of semi-supervised and active learning components.
 The complete source code of \texttt{AnomalyMatch} is publicly available on GitHub\footnote{\url{https://github.com/esa/AnomalyMatch}}, encouraging community collaboration and ongoing development.